 This night view shows the Driver Info Center (Crutchfield Research Photo)

 Once you reach the G6's radio cavity, there's plenty of space in the cavity for either a single- or double-DIN receiver.
 A wide variety of receivers will fit, but there are some things to consider while you're deciding which one to buy.

 You'll lose your factory XM satellite radio (if equipped) when you replace the factory radio, but that's easy to remedy with the right aftermarket equipment.
 If you choose a double-DIN receiver, though, you'll lose the G6's "Driver Information Center" (seen at right), which is housed in the factory radio.

-If you want to retain that functionality, you'll need to purchase a single-DIN receiver and a special OEM integration kit that includes a trim kit and a wiring harness for the new receiver.
-It replaces the "DIC" and lets you make all the adjustments you'd normally make through your factory radio, like oil reminder, factory alarm settings, etc. This integration kit also retains the factory OnStar® features.
+If you want to retain that functionality, you'll need to purchase a single-DIN receiver and an OEM integration kit that includes a trim kit and a wiring harness for the new receiver.
+It replaces the "DIC" and lets you make all the adjustments you'd normally make through your factory radio, like oil reminder, factory alarm settings, etc. This integration kit, which is available at a deep discount with your stereo purchase, also retains the factory OnStar® features.

 Tools needed: Panel tool, 7mm socket, ratchet and extension,

 Steering wheel audio controls

 It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your G6.
 When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.